Jacqueline-Esbri/Stock_Analysis/README.md

 I found little diffrence in the outcome as a result of refacturing the code.
 In fact, it was challenging.
 I found that it was easier to make mistakes versus creating the original code.
 As a result, more time should be spent in original code and edit as you create, versus edting an existing code.
 In my case, it caused confusion.

 The difference in times were not that great.
-For example as shown on the following:
+The following show the results:

 - Timer 2017 before refactor .515625
 - Timer 2017 after refactor .5234375